jon-atkinson/pySorts/README.md

 implementations of many commonly used and some more complex sorting algorithms.
 Algorithm implementations available only in python and C for the moment.

-## Requirements

-To use pySorts, you'll need git and a compatible python version/package manager.

-Ctypes is used to call C algorithm implementations from python, it requires an up to date cSorts.so.
-A bash script for library compilation is included (pySorts/backend/c/buildCLib.sh) if you would like to rebuild `cSorts.so`.
-If you deploy the backend using the included dockerfile rebuilding the C binaries is handled for you.

 ## Getting pySorts Running

 ### Deploying with Docker